Vahanbarsamian/SymfonyAirBnB/README.md

  Actually the booking part is functionnal(back and front parts)

+ Comments and ratings full functionnal

- Working to next step to realise comments and votes
+ Working to next step to realise admin dashboard

  (password users including admin user: password )